isacskoglund/orders/README.md

 ### Updates

-I try to update this README as make progress.
+I try to update this README as I make progress.